eldar-kapetanovic/rest-api-example/README.md

 Firebase` database.

 Read access is granted for all, so anyone can read posts and comments.
 Only authenticated users can edit data.
 For login application uses
-Email and password based authentication from Firebase SDK.
+"Email and password based authentication" from Firebase SDK.

 Test account for this application is:
 username: `test@test.com`